-The METER section is comprised of a 3.5 digit LCD and 2 position toggle switch (METER MODE).
+The METER section is comprised of a 3.5 digit LCD and 2 position METER MODE toggle switch.

-The METER MODE switch selects between current and voltage readings.
-Full scale is $\pm 1,900 \ \mu$ A and $\pm 199 \ mV$ for current and voltage positions, respectively.
-Either current or voltage can be displayed for any selection within the MODE control block, with the exception of R MEM mode.
+The METER MODE toggle switch selects between current and voltage readings.
+Full scale is $\pm 1,999~\mu A$ and $\pm 199~mV$ for current and voltage positions, respectively.

-In R MEM mode, the meter reads the membrane resistance in either Ω or $k\Omega$, as selected by the R MEM SELECT push button in the CLAMP RESPONSE control block.
+Current or voltage readings can be displayed for any selection within the MODE control block, with the exception of MEMBRANE RES.
+In MEMBRANE RES mode, the meter displays the membrane resistance in either Ω or $k\Omega$, as selected by the associated MEMBRANE RES scale toggle (found in the MODE control block).